 Commodore 64 (closer look)

 I love the sound of the SID chip.
-It features three voices, each of which may produce one of the four wave types: sawtooth, triangle, rectangle, and white noise.
-Because it makes use of several analog filters, each SID has a somewhat different sound.
+It features three voices, each capable of producing one of four wave types: sawtooth, triangle, rectangle, and white noise.
+Due to its use of various analog filters, each SID chip sounds slightly different.

-You can find the footage of me playing some C64 games below (I used my Pioneer DVR-645 to capture it).
+Below, you can find footage of me playing some C64 games (captured using my Pioneer DVR-645).

 Nintendo DSi

-The Nintendo DSi is also a totally new buy.
-I bought it very cheaply and in very good condition.
-The only Nintendo handheld I knew from my childhood was the GameBoy.
-But back then, no one from my school had it, and we used some sort of PC emulator to play Pokemon Gold, but I have never used any real hardware to play these games.
-DSi can easily emulate GameBoy and can run games dedicated to the platform.
-The total number of sold Nintendo DS devices reached an impressive 150 million.
+The Nintendo DSi was also a recent purchase for me.
+I bought it very inexpensively and in excellent condition.
+The only Nintendo handheld I was familiar with from my childhood was the GameBoy.
+Back then, no one in my school owned one, so we used a PC emulator to play Pokemon Gold.
+I had never used any actual hardware to play these games until now.
+The DSi can easily emulate the GameBoy and also run games specifically designed for its platform.
+Impressively, the total number of Nintendo DS devices sold has reached 150 million.

 NES Cartridges